juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 ### Mistery Solved: </br>

-2x GPU does Not work, Not Win8.1 x64, Nor Linux 20.04.4 LTS. </br>
+2x GPU does Not work, Not Win8.1 x64, Not Linux 20.04.4 LTS. </br>
 Windows driver allows to select PhysX mode: </br>
 CPU, GPU1 or GPU2 </br>
 GPU1 is main GPU used for video. </br>
 Linux Driver 470.xx does Not allow to select PhysX mode. </br>

 Problem is: </br>
-Nvidia DELETED 32-Bit PhysX Hardware support since mid 2016 </br>
+Nvidia DELETED 32-Bit PhysX Hardware support since 2016-Q4, </br>
-if you install a (mid 2016) GPU like GTX 1050 Ti + Quadro P400 (2017) or similar </br>
+if you install a (2016-Q4) GPU like GTX 1050 Ti + Quadro P400 (2017) or similar </br>
-Nvidia driver 416.xx allows to select PhysX GPU, but does Not work, with Batman Arkham Asylum v1.1 </br>
+Nvidia driver 416.xx allows to select PhysX GPU, but does Not work with Batman Arkham Asylum v1.1 </br>

 At the beginning of the game, there is a tunnel with steam falling. </br>
 IF you activate PhysX HIGH setting in Linux or Windows,  </br>
 Only works using CPU, </br>
-problem with using PhysX on CPU is that frames drop to 15fps using a modern i3-12100 or 7600x </br>
+problem using PhysX on CPU is that frames drop to 15fps using a modern i3-12100 or 7600x </br>
+Requires 1-core, 100% CPU load, CPU PhysX does Not have Multi-Thread. </br>

-CPU PhysX works Windows & Linux. </br>
+but CPU PhysX works Windows & Linux. </br>
 Linux 470 driver Default: PhysX CPU. </br>
 *haven't tested Linux 390.xx / 340.xx drivers </br>

-to make PhysX work with GPU HW in Windows: </br>
+to make PhysX work with GPU HW, in Windows: </br>
-Requires installing an older GPU from (2008-2016 Q1) </br>
+Requires installing an older GPU from (2008-2016-Q1/Q2) </br>
+2016-Q3 Unknown. </br>

 ### Confirmed GPU´s working with 32-Bit PhysX HW / on GPU die: </br>

 GTX 260, 9800 GTX, GTX 280, GTX 470, GTX 580, Quadro 6000 (2010) </br>
 Quadro M6000 24GB (March 5th, 2016-Q1) Works OK, </br>
 Quadro M6000 12GB (2015) should work ok. </br>
-Quadro M2000 (April 8th, 2016-Q2)
+Quadro M2000 (April 8th, 2016-Q2) </br>
 Probably work: </br>
-GTX 680, GTX Titan 6GB, GTX Titan Black, Quadro K6000, K5200 or similar </br>
+GTX 680, GTX Titan 6GB, GTX Titan Black (2014), Quadro K6000 (2013), K5200 (2014) or similar </br>
-2016-Q2

-Unkwonw 2016-Q3 </br>
+Unknown: 2016-Q3 </br>

 ### Don't work: </br>
 GTX 1050 Ti (October 25th, 2016-Q4), P400 (2017) </br>